Ryushe/scripts/open_apps/readme.md

   - if not using hyprsome monitor management your workspaces repeat every # of monitors
     - ex: 2 monitors -> ws1=mon1 ws2=mon2 ws3=mon1 ws4=mon2.....
       - ws = workspace
+- `get_index.sh` - finds the monitor index for opening on current workspace
+  - to then use this navigate to where you created your opening script (if haven't run ./new.sh)
+  - go to the newly created file and enter the newly found index (thats it)

 ## Todo
 - get current monitor layout, and open the apps on the workspaces